utku-norman/justhink-ros/README.md

 ```

-6) Start the agent node in a third terminal:
+6) Start the agent node in another terminal:
 ```
 sourcejusthink
 sourceqtrobot